 Krul’Dar’s heart sank in his chest. “ ’Tis I—your Chief Chronicler.
 Do you not recognize me, Kor?”

-Devilish calculation flitted through the king’s eyes, causing Krul’Dar’s heart to drop a notch lower.
+Devilish calculation flitted through the king’s eyes, causing Krul’Dar’s heart to drop a notch further.
 The king was savage, yes, but he’d never been deceptive outside of battle.
 He had an aptitude for strategy, but ironically (and blessedly, in Krul’Dar’s opinion) his guile had never bled over into personal dealings.
 This was different.
 This was—

 “My Chief Chronicler,” Kor’Thank said slowly.
 “So that would make me your…”